what is a layoff

 6. Technological Advancement

-This is a newly emerging reason for companies relying less on their human resources.
-With a number of innovative technologies today such as Artificial Intelligence (AI) tools, technological advancements and newer softwares and tools, the need for manual work has reduced manifold.
-As a result, with newer technologies replacing the human aspect of services and production, many companies have a reduced dependence on a large workforce and can turn to layoffs as a measure to cut down their expenses while continuing to maximise profits.
+This is a newly emerging reason for companies to rely less on their human resources.
+With several innovative technologies today such as Artificial Intelligence (AI) tools, technological advancements, and newer software and tools, the need for manual work has reduced manifold.
+As a result, with newer technologies replacing the human aspect of services and production, many companies have reduced dependence on a large workforce and can turn to layoffs as a measure to cut down their expenses while continuing to maximize profits.

 7. Changes in Job Positions